enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 This is executed on the *Database Server*, and the database server creates space for it.

-Then we could query it like so:
+Then we could query it like this:

 ```sql
 SELECT * FROM users;